 My mother writes, but I don’t remember seeing her write, so writing could not have been passed on to me by virtue of imitation.
-I have other theories on how I became a writer: I got a diary, my mother used to bring me to her office and writing was the only way to entertain myself, it was a way for me to express myself, etc.
+I have other theories on how I became a writer: I got a diary, my mother used to bring me to her office and writing was the only way I could entertain myself, I was shy so writing was a way for me to express myself, etc.

 If you’ve read “What Little Ja Wrote,” you’d know that I started writing stories ever since I was a kid.
-I had this big heavy red expander that I would bring whenever I went to my mom’s office or to Batangas.
-Each slot in the expander had a different story, and I would work on one story, then skip to the next story, then the next story, and so on.
-I never finished anything.
+I had this big heavy red expander that I would bring whenever I went to my mom’s office or to our rest house in the province.

 When I was in college, I didn’t know what course I wanted to take.
 In my post “To Shift or Not to Shift,” I talked about the many courses that I took in college and how I finally realized that I wanted to shift to creative writing.

 First Published Work

-When I was in first year college, my teacher, Sir Cayanan, asked the class to make their own version an essay entitled “Education of a Writer,” where the writer talked about how she the way she was brought up and the things that happened in her life that turned her into a writer.
+When I was in first year college, my teacher, Sir Cayanan, asked the class to make their own version an essay entitled “Education of a Writer.”
+In this essay, the writer talked about the way she was brought up and the things that happened in her life that turned her into a writer.

 I bought Inquirer, looked for the Young Blood column, tore off the piece of paper that had the instructions on how to send contributions, and I sent my essay.
 It took a long time for them to reply.
 I remember it was months, and I got into the creative writing course without that credential supporting me.

 Working at Summit Media

 I found Summit Media’s website where it listed all the magazines that they had, and when you clicked on each magazine, you’d see the email of the editor in chief.
 I emailed almost all of those magazines, and I ended up getting an interview for Town and Country.

 Blogging and the Future

 Blogging was popular ever since I was in high school, but I didn’t get hooked.
 I dabbled sporadically by creating accounts in Live Journal, My Space, and Multiply, but in the end they didn’t hold my interest for too long.

-Nowadays, my friend Johanna and I go to blogger events that we’ve found online, through my connections in the publishing world, or through the Facebook pages that we follow.
+Nowadays, my friend and I go to blogger events that we’ve found online, or through my connections in the publishing world, or through the Facebook pages that we follow.